Azure/bicep-reps/active/deployment-principal-function.md

 ## Terms and definitions

-> Include any terms, definitions, or acronyms that are used in this design document to assist the reader.

 ## Motivation

 Customers have expressed that having a function that can output properties about the current deployment principal would be helpful for [use-cases](#use-cases-expressed-by-customers) that require certain fields such as `objectId` (`principalId`).
 The current workarounds to achieve this are not desirable as these workarounds include running a prerequisite `az` command step to obtain the current principal's fields and then passing them into the Bicep template as parameters, e.g.